 Waters Edge Cromane Killorglin Co Kerry

 If you turn off the Ring of Kerry road when you see the sign to Cromane, where the famous mussels are landed, you’ll find this handsome, smartly maintained stone building shortly before the quay.
 It sends out all the right signals from the outset, with an inviting traditional bar leading through to a bright and well-proportioned dining room promisingly set up with crisp white linen and gleaming glasses.
-Head chef Helen Vickers is well known in the area and her background is classical, including working at the Ryan family’s late lamented Arbutus Lodge Hotel in Cork, so it should come as no surprise to find a superb range of seafood including Cromane mussels, of course… It’s well worth building a visit to Jack’s into your plans when you’re the area - but booking is strongly advised, especially at weekends.
+Head chef Jonathan Keary offers a superb range of seafood, including Cromane mussels, of course… It’s well worth building a visit to Jack’s into your plans when you’re the area - but booking is strongly advised, especially at weekends.
 And be prepared for Dublin prices.